Arin0402/Data-structures-and-Algorithms/22_CRT/Day 1.md

         - a = a ^ b
           b = a ^ b
           a = a ^ b

-    9. Types of condition

-        - if else
-        - nested if else
-        - only if
-        - else if else
-        - switch case
-        - conditional operator( ? : )

     10. characters and ascii range